Hiking and Exploring Cueva Alta in Río Abajo Forest

 Safety note- This cave has a thick layer of bat guano in it.
 It is possible that by disturbing the guano you are exposing yourself to spores of the fungus Histoplasma capsulatum, which can cause acute pulmonary histoplasmosis (a respiratory infection).
 Use of a face mask/respirator would probably be smart idea when in this cave.

 If you like to hike (like we do), then you will want to check out some of the forests in Puerto Rico, beyond El Yunque National Forest.
 As it turns out, the Río Abajo State Forest is pretty interesting, and it has some good hikes that will appeal to bird-watchers and people who enjoy exploring caves.
-It also has a really nice camping area.
+It used to have a really nice camping area, but it is now abandoned and unusable.
 This forest is well worth a visit!

 We have been trying to hike in Río Abajo Forest for years.
 We read in travel guides and online sites about the many wonderful trails available in the forest, but we could never find any definitive info about those trails.
 A number of years ago, we stopped in at the forest manager’s office and asked about trails and hiking.
 The forest manager told us there were no trails, and that the forest was not being maintained.
 Bummer!